What to Expect

 - a snack and a drink upon arrival

-- when you depart in the morning, a continental breakfast served in the lobby with juice coffee and water.
+- when you depart in the morning, Grab and Go Morning Snacks.

 How to pack and dress for your study?